 Building confidence from early years supports girls to grow up challenging the social norms and stereotypes which hinder personal growth as well as career options and life choices.
 Working to build confidence in girls enables them to believe in themselves and their abilities in order to move forward in their lives and reach their full potential.

 Improving health and wellbeing

-Women are twice as likely as men to suffer from anxiety, one in four women will require treatment for depression and women spend more time experiencing ill-health then men (18.8 years).
-In Scotland, a woman who lives in a less deprived area can live up to 7.5 years longer than a woman who comes from a most deprived area.
+Women are twice as likely as men to suffer from anxiety, and one in four women will require treatment for depression at some point in their life.
+Women generally spend more time experiencing ill-health then men.
+In Scotland, a woman who lives in an affluent area can live up to 7.5 years longer than a woman who comes from a most deprived area.

-Moving on from violence
+Moving on from abuse

 Estimates suggest that 1 in 4 women experience domestic abuse in their lifetime.
 In 2018-19, 60,641 incidents of domestic abuse were recorded by the police in Scotland.
 Where information about sex was recorded, 82% of recorded incidents had a female victim and a male perpetrator.

 Different forms of domestic abuse include physical, psychological, and financial abuse.
 Such abuse is both a cause and a consequence of wider gender inequality in society.

 One of the impacts of abuse, such as coercive and controlling behaviour, is the loss of confidence and self-esteem.
 Women and children experiencing abuse can become very isolated and find it hard to get back to a more normal and stable life after leaving an abusive relationship.
 By supporting organisations that work with families moving on from violence, WFS helps to support women and children recovering from trauma and empowers them to move forward.

 Bringing girls and women together creates peer support systems which are essential to help them cope, sometimes with difficult life circumstances.
 Growing social connections can also improve mental well-being and be a support when moving on from a number of circumstances including, for example, violence and abuse.